-Many cannabis users are already familiar with smoking the marijuana bud or flower, as it tends to be the most common method of administration.
-As more and more medical dispensaries continue to open, Maryland patients will find they have access to a wide variety of cannabis options.
-These include disposable vape pens other vaporizer products, creams, salves, tincture, elixirs, mints and other products.
+Many cannabis users are already familiar with smoking marijuana bud or flower.
+This tends to be the most common method of administration, and has been for centuries.
+As more and more medical dispensaries continue to open, patients with a medical marijuana card will find they have access to a wide variety of cannabis options.
+These include vaping medical marijuana from disposable vape pens, other vaporizer products, creams, salves, tincture, elixirs, mints and other products.

-The main difference between smoking and vaping is that vaping heats up the cannabis enough to create a cannabinoid-rich vapor which you then inhale.
-Smoking, however, ignites the cannabis and introduces a greater number of harmful chemicals and irritants into your lungs.
+The primary difference between smoking and vaping is that vaping creates a cannabinoid-rich vapor by heating the cannabis, which you then inhale.
+Smoking ignites the cannabis by burning the flower, which introduces a greater number of harmful chemicals and irritants into your lungs.

-Vaping overall tends to provide a cleaner, subtler taste that is sometimes barely noticeable, depending on how it’s prepared.
-It’s also much more discreet than smoking and won’t cause a lingering odor on clothing.
-Using cannabis in public, even discreetly vaping, is unfortunately still not protected by Maryland law.
+Vaping medical marijuana overall tends to provide a cleaner, more subtle taste that is sometimes barely noticeable (depending on how it’s prepared).
+It’s also much more discreet than smoking and won’t cause a lingering odor on clothing or furniture.

-However, Maryland law does state that landlords cannot restrict marijuana use if a patient is vaporizing on his private property.
-It offers no such protection for other methods, though, so it is important to be careful when making edibles or smoking cannabis.
+Unfortunately, state law does not protect public cannabis use even if patients have their Missouri marijuana card, but it does state that landlords cannot restrict marijuana use if a patient is vaporizing on his private property.
+It offers no such protection for other methods (such as making edibles or smoking flower) so it is important to be careful if/when ingesting using those methods.

-Here at Green Health Docs we often recommend vaping over smoking, especially to new cannabis users.
+We often recommend vaping over smoking to our patients, especially to new cannabis users.
 Patients commonly express concern over irritating their lungs or getting popcorn lung.
-Fortunately for us Marylanders, none of the vape products in Maryland contain Diacetyl, the chemical with a link to popcorn lung.
+Popcorn lung is caused by a specific chemical.

-Furthermore, a recent meta-analysis shows that there is no increased risk of cancers associated with cannabis use.
-Smoking cannabis does increase bronchitis, chronic coughing and phlegm production with long term use.
+A recent meta-analysis shows that there is no increased risk of cancers associated with cannabis use.
+Smoking cannabis does increase bronchitis, chronic coughing, and phlegm production with long term use.
 While all this information seems to suggest vaping is safer than smoking, there are still safety concerns to be aware of.